codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    "**Permitted Values**", "Type:", "Integer"
    "", "Default Value:", "``60``"

 This parameter determines the initial timeout in seconds for the joiner to receive the first packet in a :term:`State Snapshot Transfer`.
-This keeps the joiner node from hanging in the event that the donor node crashes while starting the operation.
+This keeps the joiner node from hanging, in the event that the donor node crashes while starting the operation.

 .. code-block:: ini